101 - 1041 Richardson St

 The park is a historical treasure and one of the last refuges in Greater Victoria for some of the area's most delicate and endangered native plants and ecosystems.
 The Garry Oak tree and the Garry Oak meadow are two prime examples of the plants and ecosystems that the Friends of Beacon Hill Park Society are actively trying to preserve.

-The 25th Annual Camas Day will be held on Sat Apr 30, 2016.
-As always, we will have a varied slate of popular walks.
+The 25th Annual Camas Day was held on Sat Apr 30, 2016.
+As always, we had a varied slate of popular walks.
 Click Camas Day 2016 to see typical walks and schedule.
 This will be updated for 2017 as soon as the details are finalized.
 Of course, Beacon Hill Park is enjoyable to visit every day of the year.